 Statistics and data sources

-We recommend you check the following sources for engineering statistics:
+We recommend you check the following sources for scientific statistics:

 - Biology data book: numerical data of biology and medicine.

 - CRC handbook of chemistry and physics: respected handbook of authoritative, up-to-date data covering a wide range of chemical and physical properties.